krateoplatformops-blueprints/vm-migration/README.md

 It leverages the **Forklift operator** for the migration process, ensuring a smooth transition of VMs.

 The blueprint will deploy the necessary resources needed to achieve the migration, including:
-- Source and target providers (e.g., VMware and KubeVirt)
+- Source and target providers (e.g., VMware and cluster with KubeVirt)
 - Network and storage mappings
 - Migration plans